 Credits, 3 sem. hrs.
-A study of the cognitive and psycho-social needs of students who are mildly disabled (learning disabled) or moderately disabled (intellectually disabled) on the pre-school, elementary and secondary levels.
+A study of the cognitive and psycho-social needs of students who are mildly handicapped (learning disabled) or moderately handicapped (educable mentally retarded) on the pre-school, elementary and secondary levels.

 EDU 452 - Programs, Methods and Materials of Early Childhood